 Okay, remember earlier how I mentioned after running irrigation, I was lazy on regrading the dirt?
 Yeah, this is what happened.
 Now, I was forced to level.
 So much for getting away from that.

 Aiming for between the bubbles on the short side, a couple shovel-fulls of dirt later, a lot of harrumphs, the beds were ready for the next stage.
 Dirt.

 A local company delivered right into my driveway.

 This is what 10 cubic yards of dirt looks like.
 I was quite pleased with unintentional sign placement alongside the dirt humps.
 If you recall from earlier, I needed 2.25 cubic yards per raised bed, and ordered additional for the rest of the yard.

-The downside with creating beds which are 2 feet tall, is filling them with dirt required shoveling from the wheelbarrow to the bed.
+The downside with creating beds that are 2 feet tall, is filling them with dirt required shoveling from the wheelbarrow to the bed.
 I could simply dump the wheelbarrow.
 I contemplated building a ramp, but due to space, I opted for a workout.

 When filling the beds, in between each wheelbarrow’s worth of dirt, I sprayed it down with water.
 This would help with settling and keep the dirt from really going down once I had plants going on.
 I was incredibly pleased with how everything looked once the beds were full.

 In researching this project, a lot of other blogs mentioned support systems and bulging for the sides.
 I opted for no such thing.
 Evaluating the sides and their bulge, I felt it was pretty minimal.
 Everything felt quite sturdy.
 I liked the seamless aesthetics over extra wood.